ScaledMarkets/dabl/langref/artifact_decl.md

 are the major and minor version numbers, respectively.
 The artifact-statements consist of zero or more `assume` statements and `tested with` statements.

-An `assume` statement declares that the artifact that is created by the DABL file is expected to be compatible with the specified versions of another artifact.
+An `assume compatible with` statement declares that the artifact that is created by the DABL file is expected to be compatible with the specified versions of another artifact.
 This is a design-time assertion, and there of course can be no absolute proof of compatibility.

+An artifact may not state that it is compatible with itself.

 A `tested with` statement declares that the artifact has actually been tested for compatibility with the specified versions of another artifact.
 This is also a design-time assertion, although tools might attempt to verify it.

+An artifact may not state that it has been tested with itself.

 An assume statement has the form,